rmalav15/sentiment/README.md

-# sentiment
+# Sentiment Analysis
-Sentiment Analysis with sklearn.
+Sentiment Analysis on Imbalance Data with sklearn.
 EDA also included.
+The data is not cleaned, it includes misspelled word, emojis and some hindi words.

 ## File Info
 utils - text cleaning and confusion matrix functions